 As a general rule a custodian for reward has, in the absence of some special agreement1, no lien2 for his charges upon the chattel entrusted to him for safe custody alone3, though, unless the terms of the contract exclude it4, he acquires a lien if, with the owner's consent, he expends labour and skill upon it for its improvement5.
-Nevertheless, by implication of law, wharfingers6, packers7, and possibly warehousemen8, have a general lien9 for their charges upon the chattels of their bailors, but in the case of wharfingers this implication may be rebutted in any particular district by local
+Nevertheless, by implication of law, wharfingers6, packers7, and possibly warehousemen8, have a general lien9 for their charges upon the chattels of their bailors, but in the case of wharfingers this

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.